erseco/exelearning-style-designer/README.md

 - The tool is intended for **designers only**.
 - It is **not secure** for production use.
-- Always test generated styles in a safe environment before deploying to any live site.
 - When you have finished, it is important to **test your Style within eXeLearning** to ensure that its CSS code does not affect the application interface.

 ---